Updated on July 23, 2018

 The bedroom had blacked out windows for some reason.
 From the bedroom we could hear many things the neighbors were doing.
 At dinnertime, the whole building was buzzing with restaurant style dinner sounds.
 A single phone ringing would resonate all times of the day throughout the building.

 The bed was not comfortable at all.
 Think of the cheapest college dorm bed you could find.
 This is supposedly a queen size bed but I couldn't fit so my feet touched the wooden frame.
-In the photo below you'll see the mattress is only supported by a stretching material…not much support there.
+In the photo below you'll see the mattress is only supported by a stretchy material…not much support there.

 The living room had the most basic of furniture.
 It was functional but not very comfortable (I would sit down and feel the metal bars through the cushions).